Introduction to GCF Calculator

 The greatest common factor (GCF) of two non-zero integers is the largest positive integer which divides the numbers without a remainder.
-Also, calculate the remainder by using the algebra remainder calculator.
 It is the greatest common denominator, highest common factor (HCF) or greatest common divisor (GCD).

 The formula used in GCF finder

 We can calculate the greatest factor or GCF by two different formulations of the gcf formula.

 When two or more numbers in a factor are matched, the largest factor is the greatest common factor.

 If we represent two numbers (16 & 24) as products of their prime factors:

 - 16 = 2 x 2 x 2 x 2

 - 24 = 2 x 2 x 2 x 3